 to get around by bicycle.

-(I just recently gave up those to allow the younger generation more
+(I finally gave up those positions to allow the younger generation more

 hours and give myself more free time.)

 In our car culture it is good to

 know how many people use a bicycle as their primary everyday means of